 Tailor your social media recruitment for the local market

 LinkedIn, Facebook and Twitter are the most used and most effective channels to find employee talents in USA, Europe and Australia.
 This isn’t, however, the case globally.
 Some countries have their own social platforms which are more effective in recruiting and employee engaging than this Western Trio.
 For example, in Russia, Vkontake is the most popular social media platform.
 In Japan, Twitter is one of the most common social media platforms people use.
 Meanwhile in China, WeChat has over 1.08 billion monthly users, and an average Chinese uses the app more than 70 minutes each day.
 Another Chinese social media platform, Weibo, reaches 340 million active users monthly, and is popular especially among young white-collar workers and the urban online population.

 So, to reach the local talents, you should approach them via the most popular social media platform used in that specific country.
 American Press Institute says that around 88 % of Millennials are using social media daily.
 If you are trying to catch a millennial's attention, then you should consider using social media.

 Ways of working and acting in a job vary from culture to culture.
 By understanding the culture where you are hiring candidates from gives you the benefit of getting the best out of the candidates’ talents and helps your candidates to fit in.
 By understanding the local culture, you can guide your new foreign employees into your company culture – and also prepare for any possible problems beforehand.

 For example, in Japan an employee can’t leave from the workplace before their superiors do.
 If they did, it would be seen as highly disrespectful and lazy.
-Thus, a Japanese employee will most likely stay in the office or in their remote work for extra hours each day while contributing nothing, just to make sure they are not offending their superiors.
+Thus, a Japanese employee will most likely stay in the office or in their remote work for extra hours each day to make sure they are not offending their superiors.